-Dr. Berman is a leading, double board certified plastic surgeon in the Boca Raton area.
-He’s successfully completed hundreds of breasts implant procedures using the safest techniques and modern approaches.
+Dr. Berman is a leading, double-board-certified plastic surgeon in the Boca Raton area.
+He’s successfully completed hundreds of breast implant procedures using the safest techniques and modern approaches.
 Here’s what you can expect from your breast augmentation results in the years to come.

 Most patients are under the impression that breast implants need replacing every 10 years.
 This is a common misunderstanding that resulted from some studies performed by the FDA that found most patients replace their breast implants after ten years for a variety of reasons, and many people take this to mean that they should be replaced after this period.

 In fact, the average lifespan for implants is between 10 and 15 years– some last for less, and some last for longer.
 The implants actually need replacement only if there’s a rupture, capsular contracture, or other medical problem.
 Breast implants are designed to be lifelong medical devices and are actually the most studied medical implant on the market.

 Breast Implant Ruptures

 Implants rupture for a variety of reasons, one of them being wear over time.
 The surface can deteriorate and wear thin if it comes into contact with itself, leading to a greater chance of rupture over time.
 However, things like trauma or misplacement can also increase the chances of rupture.